catseye/Samovar/doc/Samovar.md

 Scenarios can import the event rules and propositions from other scenarios.
 This makes a scenario a good place to collect a setting, or a group of characters who will appear together in scenes.
+These "library" scenarios should have no goal, as we don't want to generate simulations for them.

     scenario ItemRules {
       [actor(α),item(β),~holding(α,β)]  α picks up the β.   [holding(α,β)]